ai4r/Air-Clothing-MA/README.md

-# Air-Clothing-MA
+# AIR-Clothing-MA
+This is a part of ETRI AIR project.
+The AIR-Clothing-MA is a kind of mutli-attributes classifier for Clothings and their attributes.

-## Setting
+## Dependencies
--   Python = 3.6.1
+-   python = 3.6.1
--   pytorch = 0.41
+-   pytorch = 0.4.1

 -   RoiAlign
-    1. Download and istall RoiAlign module for pytorch 0.41 from [here](https://github.com/longcw/RoIAlign.pytorch/tree/pytorch_0.4)
+    1. Download and install RoiAlign module for pytorch 0.41 from [here](https://github.com/longcw/RoIAlign.pytorch/tree/pytorch_0.4)